 There are three benefits supply chain leadership can count on by investing in a cloud-based planning system.

-Additionally, since most cloud computing fees are based on a subscription model, organizations have clear visibility of the cost and will only be charged for what the subscription actually includes.
+Additionally, since most cloud computing fees are based on a subscription model, organizations have clear visibility of the cost and will only be charged for what the subscription includes.

-Finally, guaranteed service levels mean that the risk of having your data center go offline due to a catastrophic event like a fire or cyber attack are much, much lower.
+Finally, guaranteed service levels mean that the risk of having your data center go offline due to a catastrophic event like a fire or cyber attack is much, much lower.
 The inherent backup and recovery functionality with a cloud-based platform means cloud computing is a safer option for your data due to layers of protection.
 This reduces the probability of an entire organization becoming paralyzed and suffering from the financial implications of that blackout or data loss.

 Now that the point/counterpoint evaluation of delaying versus migrating has been discussed, in our next blog, we’ll take a hard look at your options and next steps.
-Namely how leaders should evaluate and rank the functionality that a high performing supply chain requires, and why SAP IBP isn’t the natural, or best, progression from APO.
+Namely how leaders should evaluate and rank the functionality that a high-performing supply chain requires and why SAP IBP isn’t the natural, or best, progression from APO.

 Read our whitepaper to learn what next-generation capabilities FT1000 companies are enjoying when they replace APO with an AI/ML-powered platform.

 About the author